PurpleEdge2214/GWB-ionic5-animations-bug/README.md

 An error occurs on the first or second opening and closing of the page.

+"Uncaught TypeError: Failed to set the 'currentTime' property on 'Animation': The provided double value is non-finite."

+Ionic Info:

 Ionic:

    Ionic CLI                     : 6.1.0 (C:\Users\User\AppData\Roaming\npm\node_modules\@ionic\cli)